nv-morpheus/Morpheus/docs/source/cloud_deployment_guide.md

 3. Ubuntu 20.04 LTS or newer

 ## Installing Cloud Native Core Stack on NVIDIA Certified Systems
-On your NVIDIA-Certified System, follow the instructions in the linked document to install [NVIDIA's Cloud Native Core Stack].
+On your NVIDIA-Certified System, follow the instructions in the linked document to install [NVIDIA's Cloud Native Core Stack](https://github.com/NVIDIA/cloud-native-core).

 ## Kafka Topic Commands